 Core profile

-VictoriaMetrics: Strong focus on cost-efficient storage, scalable write/read paths, and Prometheus compatibility.
+VictoriaMetrics: Strong focus on cost-efficient storage, scalable write and read paths, and Prometheus compatibility.

 Prometheus: Canonical monitoring stack with pull-based collection, PromQL, and a built-in TSDB for operational use.